 Non-toxic beauty products, you hear the praises of these products touted frequently on hipster beauty blogs, but what exactly does this mean?
 I have known for awhile that the beauty products I have chosen to use for years are probably not good for me.
 Somehow this knowledge remained at a very low priority between buying an electric toothbrush and deep cleaning my fridge.

 If you’ve read some of my other posts you know that I’m gluten and dairy intolerant and give a lot of effort and money to eating right.
-I buy only organic fruits and veggies.
-I get only free range organic meat and eggs.
+I buy only organic fruits, veggies, free range organic meat and eggs.
 I make it a priority to know exactly what is going into my body, with the exception of waffle fries (I can’t give them up!)

 Yet, I have never taken the time to think about what I’m putting on my body.
 That is until my good friend began talking about how many of the products I use contain known carcinogens (cancer causing substances).
 At the age of 34, I’ve started to take notice when people say something can cause cancer.
 My mortality has become much more tangible in my 30s than in was in my irresponsible 20s, particularly now that I’m a mom.
 So I was all ears when my friend began discussing her process of switching from toxic beauty products to non-toxic ones.